 Stuffing for Overnight Turkey

-Do not stuff a slow cooked turkey.
+It is not recommended to stuff a slow-cooked turkey.
 Grandma’s favorite stuffing recipe (normally cooked in the cavity of the turkey) will be a flop because the low temperature and moisture overnight will make it a soggy mess.

 Stuffing is best cooked separately at all times for food safety reasons.
-By the time the liquid from the turkey (that the stuffing has absorbed) reaches a food safe temperature, the white meat of the turkey will be overcooked.
-You are always best to cook them separately.
+By the time the liquid from the turkey (that the stuffing has absorbed) reaches a food-safe temperature, the white meat of the turkey will be overcooked.
+It is always best to cook them separately.